Givdul/SimonSays/README.md

 **Concept:**

-This is a recreation of the classic memory game "Simon Says" with a focus on simplicity and clean code.
+This is a recreation of the classic memory game "Simon Says".

 **Gameplay:**